Boondopolous

 One man music with an emphasis on the diy approach to recording music.
 Original compositions in the alt/ shoegaze subgenre.

-SoundClick artist Boondopolous presents "armthehomeless", a remarkable release in the Shoegaze Alternative genre.
+SoundClick artist Boondopolous presents "armthehomeless", an outstanding release in the Shoegaze genre.
 Boondopolous demonstrates a clear artistic voice throughout.
-The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener. "armthehomeless" has peaked at number 5 on the SoundClick Shoegaze chart.
-Boondopolous is an independent artist on SoundClick, releasing Shoegaze Alternative music directly to fans worldwide.
+The kind of shoegaze track that draws you in and holds your attention through to the end "armthehomeless" has peaked at number 5 on the SoundClick Shoegaze chart.
+Boondopolous is an independent artist on SoundClick, releasing Shoegaze music directly to fans worldwide.
+Download this track for free.

-"autumrains2" is a Shoegaze Alternative track by Boondopolous on SoundClick.
+"autumrains2" is a Shoegaze track by Boondopolous on SoundClick.
 There is an authenticity to the performance that draws the listener in.
-This is a remarkable offering in this genre from this independent artist.
+For fans of shoegaze, this one is worth the listen.
 It has reached the top 10 on the SoundClick Shoegaze chart, peaking at #7. "autumrains2" is part of the Boondopolous catalog on SoundClick, where independent artists connect with a global audience.
+You can download this track free of charge.

-"seasonalroundabout" by Boondopolous is a Shoegaze Alternative production available on SoundClick.
+"seasonalroundabout" by Boondopolous is a Shoegaze production available on SoundClick.
 The production choices feel intentional, giving the track a distinct character.
-The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener.
+A solid entry in the shoegaze space, crafted with care and intention.
 It has reached the top 10 on the SoundClick Shoegaze chart, peaking at #7.
-Stream "seasonalroundabout" and explore more from Boondopolous on SoundClick.
+Listeners into Shoegaze will find this track a natural fit within their rotation.
+Download this song for free on SoundClick.

 I started playing music in around 1993.
 By 2000 I'd been in quite a few local punk/metal and post funk bands.
 I began recording myself in 2000 and haven't stopped in 20 years.